the-lstv/lstv-web/README.md

 4. Start Akeno: `akeno start` or using a PM (eg. `akeno pm2-setup`).
 5. Open the website in your browser at http://lstv.localhost.

-**Note:** `lstv.localhost` will only work on Linux.
-If you are on Windows, you will need to either edit your `hosts` file, or configure a different domain/port in `app.conf`.
+**Note:** `lstv.localhost` may only work on Linux.
+If you are on Windows, you may need to edit your `hosts` file, or configure a different domain/port in `app.conf`.
+(Edit: I tested it on Windows and it worked too)

 ## 🖥️ How to run offline/without Akeno
 You need Akeno to be able to compose the website, but you can bundle it into an offline copy by running `akeno bundle --auto` in the root of the repository.